hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ### Secure Storage of Variables

 Terraform Cloud encrypts all variable values securely using [Vault's transit backend](https://www.vaultproject.io/docs/secrets/transit/index.html) prior to saving them.
 This ensures that no out-of-band party can read these values without proper authorization.

+Descriptions are not encrypted.
+Please be careful with the information you save in a variable description.